-14 We compute the implied price impact of the complete stock market by aggregating the individual ratios according to the sum over all firms i of w_i^2 Amihu d_i^2 where w_i is the weight of equity of stock i in the aggregate stock market.
+&lt;sup>15 We compute the implied price impact of the complete stock market by aggregating the individual ratios according to the sum over all firms i of $w_i^2 A mihud_i^2$ where $w_i$ is the weight of equity of stock i in the aggregate stock market.

-Factor Selection and the Portfolio Matrix M: The portfolio matrix M contains, for each bank i the weights m{nk} of each asset k in the portfolio.
+Factor Selection and the Portfolio Matrix M: The portfolio matrix M contains, for each bank i the weights $m{nk}$ of each asset k in the portfolio.
 Here we do not observe banks' portfolios directly, so we estimate M with a factor model.
 For each bank n, we run the following regression on a rolling basis:

-$$R{n,t} = \sum{k} m{nk} F{kt} + \varepsilon{n,t} \tag{16}$$
+$$R{n,t} = \sum{k} m{nk} F{kt} + \varepsilon{n,t}$$ (16)

-Each week, we run this regression over the past 104 weeks, thereby obtaining rolling estimates of M. Provided we have the full vector of asset returns $F{k,t}$, the estimated m{nk} is equal to the weight of each asset in the bank's portfolio.
-To be able make this inference, R{nt} has to be obtained through unlevering the equity returns.
+Each week, we run this regression over the past 104 weeks, thereby obtaining rolling estimates of M. Provided we have the full vector of asset returns $F{k,t}$ , the estimated $m{nk}$ is equal to the weight of each asset in the bank's portfolio.
+To be able make this inference, $R{nt}$ has to be obtained through unlevering the equity returns.
 Implicitly, we assume that: (1) we have the adequate set of factor returns to represent each bank's portfolio, (2) that holdings are fairly stable (i.e. did not move too much over the past 2 years), and (3) that the stock market has some understanding of each bank's exposure to each asset.

 In selecting factors, we adopt the following principles.
 First, we were careful to select a series of factors which were not too collinear (for example, it would be challenging to estimate a bank's separate exposure to AA and A bonds from a stock return regression).
 Second, it is important to select factors which proxy for the returns of the underlying assets held by each institution.
-15 Third, we sought a sufficiently large list of factors so as to be able to capture diversity in the holding of the different banks.
+Third, we sought a sufficiently large list of factors so as to be able to capture diversity in the holding of the different banks.
 These considerations in mind, the factors we use are based on the returns of (1) nonfinancial firms in the S&P 500; (2) mortgage REITs; (3) 10-year nominal US Treasuries; (4) Commodities, proxied using the Goldman Sachs Commodity Index; and (5) High Yield Bonds based on the Morgan Stanley High Yield Bond Index.
-16 Table 1 summarizes the five factors, both during the full sample and during the March 2007-June 2011 crisis subperiod.
-To reduce the impact of measurement error, we zero out elements of the M matrix for which the estimated coefficient has a tstatistic less than 1.5.
+Table 1 summarizes the five factors, both during the full sample and during the March 2007-June 2011 crisis subperiod.
+To reduce the impact of measurement error, we zero out elements of the M matrix for which the estimated coefficient has a t-statistic less than 1.5.

-15 This led us to exclude, on principle, factors that were associated with bank equity returns but were unlikely related to the underlying assets held by the bank.
-For example, changes in the TED spread are significantly correlated with bank
+&lt;sup>16 This led us to exclude, on principle, factors that were associated with bank equity returns but were unlikely related to the underlying assets held by the bank.
+For example, changes in the TED spread are significantly correlated with bank equity returns during the financial crisis, but are more likely related to the cost associated with the bank's liabilities rather than its assets.